About cholestasis and jaundice

 WHAT IS CHOLESTASIS?

-Cholestasis refers to the impairment of bile formation or flow resulting in retention of biliary substances within the liver.3 It may be caused by intrahepatic or extrahepatic disorders.4
+Cholestasis is defined as reduced bile formation or flow resulting in the retention of biliary substences within the liver normally excreted into bile and destined for elimination into intestinal lumen.3 It may be caused by intrahepatic or extrahepatic disorders.4

 The presence of any of the following signs is highly suggestive of cholestasis:3-5